Soomin-Maxwell/Medical_AI_study/README.md

-### This repository is for practicing of Medical Image processing.
+### This repository is for studying/practicing of Medical Image Analysis.

 ## Paper Reading